matuteiglesias/journal/content/Dev/2023-10-02_Documented_and_Structured_Poverty_Database_for_Arg.md

 **🕒 11:50–12:40**
 **🏷️ Labels**: Poverty Index, Database Design, Data Analysis, Argentina, Documentation
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to document and structure the database for the 'Índice de Pobreza en Argentina' project, focusing on data analysis and management.
+The session aimed to document and structure the database for the 'Índice de Pobreza en Argentina' project, focusing on [[data analysis]] and management.

 ### Key Activities
 - Created a README template for the project, detailing its importance and usage instructions.